gbv/beaconspec/beacon.md

      MESSAGE     |  annotation   |   link annotation
      RELATION    |  annotation   |   relation type

-Constructed source identifier and target identifier SHOULD be syntactically valid URIs.
-Applications MAY ignore links with invalid URIs and SHOULD give a warning.
+Constructed source identifier, target identifier, and relation types SHOULD be syntactically valid URIs.
+Applications MAY ignore links with invalid URIs and SHOULD emit a warning.

 Applications MUST NOT differentiate between equal links constructed from different abbreviations.
 For instance the following BEACON file contains a